rexmas/Crust/README.md

 `Binding` provides specialized directives when mapping collections.
 Use the `.collectionMapping` case to inform the mapper of these directives.
 They include
 * replace and/or delete objects
 * append objects to the collection
-* unique objects in collection (remove duplicates)
+* unique objects in collection (merge duplicates)
+  * Latest object overwrites existing object on merge.
-  * uniquing only works if the `Element` of the collection being mapped to follows `Equatable`.
+  * Uniquing only works if the `Element` of the collection being mapped to follows `Equatable`.
   * If the `Element` does not follow `Equatable` it is also possible to use `map(toCollection field:, using binding:, elementEquality:, indexOf:, contains:)` to provide explicit comparison / indexing functions required for uniquing.

 By default using `.mapping` will `(insert: .append, unique: true)`.